A step-by-step guide to finding security flaws within web applications using Detectify security vulnerability scanner.

 Under Settings >> basic

 Request limit – if you want Detectify to limit the number of requests it makes per second to your website you can customize here.
 By default, it’s disabled.

 Subdomain – you can instruct Detectify not to discover subdomain for the scan.
 It’s enabled by default.

-Setup recurring scan – change the schedule to run the security scan daily, weekly or monthly.
+Setup recurring scans – change the schedule to run the security scan daily, weekly, or monthly.
 By default, it’s configured to run weekly.

 Under Settings >> Advanced

 Custom cookie & header – supply your custom cookie and header for the test